Air transports of heads of state and government: Poland

-These aircraft all fly under the callsign "RSD".

 Serbia

 The Government Aviation Service (Avio-služba Vlade) is responsible for long-distance air travel of the President of the Republic and the Prime Minister.
-It operates a two-plane fleet, consisting of Dassault Falcon 6X, Embraer Legacy 600, and Learjet 31.
+It operates a three-plane fleet, consisting of Dassault Falcon 6X, Embraer Legacy 600, and Learjet 31.
 The Police Helicopter Unit (Helikopterska jedinica) is responsible for short-distance air travel of the President, Prime Minister, and Minister of Internal Affairs, for which purpose it uses two helicopters: an Airbus H215 and a Sikorsky S-76.